investindex/Fund/README.md

 These simplified examples are for a hypothetical person, age 35 and earning income, who rents their residence and has no debt.
 Their liquid net worth is $40,000 plus $60,000 in a Roth IRA that they have contributed to for several years.
 Some funds are duplicated because their taxable brokerage account and Roth IRA are separate accounts.

-Couch potato portfolio A uses a simple, factor-tilted global portfolio: 60% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 40% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf).
+The couch potato portfolio uses a simple, factor-tilted global portfolio: 60% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 40% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf).
 If someone wanted to add just one more fund, the greatest marginal benefit would probably lie in a high-quality, long-duration bond fund: 45% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 30% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf) + 25% [GOVZ](https://www.ishares.com/us/products/315911/).
 DFAC was selected over the other two broad US equity funds offered by Dimensional because DFAC is the most factor-tilted.
 DFAC could be replaced with [AVUS](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-u-s-equity-etf.html) from Avantis, but AVUS is also less factor-tilted than DFAC.

 The long-term complex allocation is:
 * 20% [VT](https://investor.vanguard.com/investment-products/etfs/profile/vt) — Global cap-weighted stocks